kerbin111/Integ/README.md

 Tabs, spaces, and newlines are ignored; as a result, you can design your code in almost any shape.

+Comments are of the form #.x.#, where x can be basically anything.
+Comments don't nest; however, if the last part of your program is a comment, you can safely leave off the end of the comment so that it becomes #.x; however, you cannot write x.# at the beginning of a program.
+Comments are removed before parsing.

 ----
 Examples
 ----